Best cheap cell phone plans Android Central 2021

 - No physical stores

 T-Mobile Connect is the cheapest of T-Mobile's first-party prepaid plans.
-It comes with unlimited talk and text with 2GB of high-speed data.
-Not only that, the plan grows every year by 500MB, meaning it grows with you.
-Still, at $15 per month, this is easily one of the best ways to get solid phone service with no risk of overage and no minimum term requirements.
+It comes with unlimited talk and text with 2.5GB of high-speed data.
+Not only that, the plan grows every year by 500MB until 2025, meaning it grows with you.
+At $15 per month, this is easily one of the best ways to get solid phone service with no risk of overage and no minimum term requirements.
 A mobile hotspot is even supported as long as you have data.
 T-Mobile's new scam-blocking protection is present to reduce scam calls as well.

-However, this service wouldn't be a good fit for heavy use.
-It doesn't have unlimited music streaming or even international calling; it's for people who want to get online quickly and cheaply and for that, it's hard to do better.
-It's also worth remembering that you're covered by the entire T-Mobile network, which is consistently turning in some of the best speed and coverage results in the country.
+However, this service wouldn't be a good fit for heavy data use.
+It doesn't have unlimited music streaming or even international calling; it's made for people who want to get online quickly and cheaply, and for that, it's hard to do better.
+It's also worth remembering that you're covered by the entire T-Mobile network, which is consistently turning in some of the country's best speed and coverage results.

 - Large T-Mobile network